ukneeq/foundation-apps-seed/README.md

 ## Community Awesomeness and Credit
 The open source community is awesome and there are tons of great code out there.
 This helps to not have to re-create the wheel everytime.
 With that in mind, I used the [Angular Seed Project](https://github.com/angular/angular-seed) as inspiration for this.
 So the sample app will be close to identical except with foundation for apps worked in.

+I also used the [Foundation for Apps Template](https://github.com/zurb/foundation-apps-template) as a base for the setup of foundation in this project.

 ## Getting Started

 To get you started you can simply clone the foundation-apps-seed repository and install the dependencies: